-C8 Entrance exams
+C8 Entrance avame LO.
+Chuance exams

-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х
+Yes No ı Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 ADMISSION

-Require Recommended Require for Some Consider if Submitted Not Used
+Require Recommended Require for Some Consider if Submitted

-SAT or ACT х
+SAT or ACT Х

-ACT only x
+ACT only х

-SAT only х
+SAT only Х

 SAT and SAT Subject Tests or ACT х

-SAT Subject Tests only x
+SAT Subject Tests only х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degreeseeking applicants for Fall 2019, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

 ACT with writing required

 ACT with writing recommended

-ACT with or without writing accepted x
+ACT with or without writing accepted Х

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degreeseeking applicants for Fall 2019, please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

 SAT with Essay component required

 SAT with Essay component recommended

-SAT with or without Essay component accepted x
+SAT with or without Essay component accepted х